 B-102.c: Services Available to TANF Applicants

 Boards must ensure that WOAs offer TANF applicants the opportunity to take advantage of available workforce services prior to certification of their TANF applications.
+Boards must ensure that if any of the educational services or activities provided to participants enrolled in Nonvocational or Vocational Training are available to individuals other than Choices participants, the costs charged to Choices by the provider do not exceed the costs charged for non-Choices participants.
+TWC also recommends that Boards include this requirement in their grants and contracts with providers.

 During the WOA, Boards are encouraged to deliver the primary message that work pays more than TANF.
 To illustrate this message, wage and benefit scenario charts, which are updated annually, are available on the Intranet under Featured Links.